Documentation Index

 Starting an Agent

-- Type your request in the Firebender chat
+To start an agent in worktree mode:- Type your request in the Firebender chat

 - Select the worktree mode option before sending